Density of states #

 Filter removal: remove filters individually without affecting other filter cards.

-Filter Panels #
+Filter cards #

 Each filter has a set of control panels that map directly to options consumed by the plotting pipeline.

-Coloring Panel
+Coloring panel

 Color / Colormap: choose between a single solid color and colormap-based rendering for each filter.